 Epiphany parishioner Pieter Drummond uses ordinary language to lead a form of meditation appropriate for all practitioners.
 Many participants claim Epiphany as their spiritual home, but the sessions are open to everyone, and advance registration is not required.
 These sessions provide an accessible way to practice stillness in service of a transformation of our relationships with others and with each moment of life.
 Currently, these meditations are being conducted over Zoom.
 To participate and get a Zoom link, contact Pieter Drummond at firstname.lastname@example.org.

 Epiphany parishioner Michael Glass teaches this weekly class using mindful motion to explore traditional yoga postures designed to improve health, wellness, flexibility, and balance.
 Sometimes called Hatha Flow, participants connect movement into and out of yoga poses through synchronized breath.
 This is a free class with an all-levels approach welcoming to beginners and more experienced yogis.
 Many participants claim Epiphany as their spiritual home, but sessions are open to everyone, and no registration is required.
-Currently, yoga is taking place over Zoom.
-For more information and a Zoom link contact Michael Glass at firstname.lastname@example.org.
+For more information or the Zoom link contact Michael Glass at email@example.com.

 The Daily Office is based on the ancient practice of prescribed times of prayer each day.
 The name comes from the Latin officium divinum meaning “divine office” or “divine duty.”
 These short services are lay-led and include readings from the Psalms, Old Testament, New Testament, and a Gospel reading, as well as prayers and confession.
 Epiphany has Morning Prayer weekdays at 7:30 am on Zoom.
-For more information and a Zoom link, contact Diane Carlisle at email@example.com.
-Learn about our Lenten Morning Prayer Challenge in 2021 at this link.
-On Tuesday and Thursday at 5:30 pm and Sunday at 5:00 pm, Epiphany sings Evensong (T/Th currently on hold due to COVID-19 limitations).
+For more information and a Zoom link, contact Diane Carlisle at firstname.lastname@example.org.
+On Tuesday and Thursday at 5:30 pm and Sunday at 5:00 pm, Epiphany sings Evensong (Morning Prayer and Evensong are on hiatus until September.)